 Happily our reveal day coincides with Cinco de Mayo, and what a fitting coincidence that seems to be.
 For we feel we’ve won our own little battle here.
 The end of this six week challenge has come, and I think, we’ve done about all we could do.
 I’m gonna call it a victory.
-And before we down a few cervezas…grab some chips and salsa, and let’s show you how our DIY bathroom turned out.
-This post contains some affiliate links.
-Please see my full disclosure policy here.
+And before we down a few cervezas…grab some chips and salsa, and let’s show you how our DIY bathroom turned out. *This post contains affiliate links for your convenience.
+Please see my full disclosure policy here.*

 I’ve been hearing the Chariots of Fire theme song in my head the past 24 hours…

-Here’s the final tally (and source list) for our kids DIY bathroom:
+Final tally and source list for our DIY bathroom:

 Oh yeah 80’s bathroom!
 Take that!
 Victory lap time!
 We stayed under budget by doing a lot of small things.
 One being inexpensive decor.
-I got a lot of vintage license plates on Ebay.
+I bought a lot of vintage license plates.
 Didn’t cost a lot, but add a lot of color and some personality.